swiss-art-research-net/ordea-provolone-recipes/documentation.md

 ### Labeling

-**Description**: The step in a digital reading pipeline that involves creating manually labelled examples for evaluation or training a machine learning model.
+**Description**: The step in a digital reading pipeline that involves creating manually labelled examples for evaluating or training a machine learning model.

 **Additional fields:**
  - *Tool*: The digital tool to perform data labeling (SEMF.133)
  - *Input*: The input digital objects (e.g. texts, images, etc.) on which labeling is performed (SEMF.35)
  - *Output*: A collection of manually labeled digital objects.
 The type of labels directly depends on the ML task at hand (SEMF.34)
- - *Log file*:
+ - *Log file*: Optionally, the labeling process may produce a log file where system and user actions are logged (ANTF.1)
- - *Annotator*:
+ - *Annotator*: The human annotator(s) involved in the labeling process (LAF.21)
- - *Tool*:
+ - *Tool*: The digital tool to perform data labeling (SEMF.133)
- - *Platform used*:
+ - *Platform used*: The platform where a given tool is hosted and offered as a service (TBD)

  **JSON schema:**
  ```json